CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 You should see the text command interface described at the [end of this document](https://github.com/CongducPham/LowCostLoRaGw/tree/master/gw_full_latest#use-cmdsh-to-interact-with-the-gateway).
 The text command interface can be used in an interactive way to launch various commands for the gateway and can be easily customized.

-**Important notice**: the LoRa gateway program starts automatically when the Raspberry is powered on.
-To verify that you have a running gateway, use option 3.
+**IMPORTANT NOTICE**: the LoRa gateway program starts automatically when the Raspberry is powered on.
+To verify that you have a running gateway, use option `3`.

 	BEGIN OUTPUT
 	Check for lora_gateway process